Dolce & Gabbana: Spaces and exhibitions

 Dolce&Gabbana established La sede di via San Damiano atelier in September 1995, followed by the Lo showroom di via Goldoni, a seven-floor boutique and corporate space in 2002.
 They moved from their previous main showroom at Piazza Umanitaria to this new location.
 In July 2006, they opened another 5,000 square foot show floor at Lo showroom di via Broggi in Milan.
 The fashion house also purchased the Il Metropol theatre, a historic cinema in Milan built in the 1940s, which underwent renovation and was reopened in September 2005.
 In 2006, Dolce & Gabbana inaugurated IL GOLD, an establishment with café, bar, bistro, and restaurant areas.
 Additionally, they opened the Martini Bar, a co-sponsored drinking establishment at their Milanese men's showroom in 2003, followed by another Martini Bar at their Shanghai showroom in 2006.
 As of 2009, Dolce&Gabbana had 93 boutiques and 11 factory outlets and were sold in over 80 countries, with a total of 251 mono-brand stores.

-As of 2009, the company operated 93 boutiques worldwide and its products were available in department stores across 80 countries.

 Apart from developing runway shows and advertising campaigns for its collections, Dolce & Gabbana uses its spaces to host photography and art exhibitions.
 After the opening of the Il Metropol, they hosted two exhibitions by artist Ron Arad in the lobby space: Blo-Glo between April 2006 and April 2007, and Bodyguards in late April 2007.
 The brand also organized photography exhibitions showcasing the work of Enzo Sellerio in 2007 and Herbert List in 2008.
 In 2011, Dolce & Gabbana hosted an open house and architectural exhibition with Studio Piuarch, showcasing the studio's various architectural designs and projects since 1996.
 Studio Piuarch built the Dolce & Gabbana headquarters in 2006, where the exhibition and open house were held.

 Dolce & Gabbana also uses its spaces for book launches and photographic exhibitions of its own clothing, such as the book launch of their book David Gandy in 2011.
 Additionally, they use other spaces, such as the Palazzo della Ragione in Milan, where they held a photographic exhibition of over 100 images selected from the history of US Vogue over its 90-year history in May 2009.
 The exhibition was called Extreme Beauty in Vogue.

 The company has production factories in Legnano and Incisa in Val d'Arno.